wreien/lazy-query/README.md

 Requires any conforming C++17 compiler, no extensions or third-party libraries needed.
 Tested with GCC 10.1 and Clang 10.0.

 There is no build system included, set it up as needed for your system.
-For example:
+The library itself is a single header, `lazy_query.hpp`;
+include it in your project and you're done.

+An example is provided as well.
+It may be compiled and run using something like the following:

-    $ clang++ -std=c++17 -Wall -Wextra expr_template.cpp -o expr_template
+    $ clang++ -std=c++17 -Wall -Wextra example.cpp -o example
-    $ ./expr_template
+    $ ./example

 I've noticed that the error messages when the DSL is misused are currently a little better with Clang than GCC,